checklab/frontend-challenge/README.md

 ## Deadline is 2 weeks

-### If you take on the Challenge - then unsubscribe "I'm in"
+### If you take on the Challenge - then send me message: "I'm in"